kodesun/Bouncy-Ball/README.md

 - C++ Compiler
 - CMake (or other linking tool)

+# Installation
+- Make sure to have SFML already installed
+- In the project directory run `chmod +x compile.sh` to build and run.

 ## Features
 * **Realistic Physics**: The application incorporates real-world physics principles, mainly gravity and damping.
 * **Interactive**: Users can interact with the ball by clicking and dragging it around the screen.